105 Wondrous Facts about Washington, D.C.

 The Washington DC metro

-• With a daily ridership of over 200,000, the Washington Metro is the 2nd busiest in the US, after New York City’s.
+18. With a daily ridership of over 200,000, the Washington Metro is the 2nd busiest in the US after New York City.

-• Slogans for Washington D.C. have included “Washington DC: The American Experience”, “Celebrate and Discover”, and “Taxation Without Representation”.
+20. Slogans for Washington, D.C. have included “Washington, DC: The American Experience,” “Celebrate and Discover,” and “Taxation Without Representation.”

 Washington DC's flag, which has two red stripes and three red stars on a white background

-• The Washington DC flag features a white backdrop and shows three red stars above two horizontal red bars.
+22. The Washington, D.C. flag features a white backdrop with three red stars above two horizontal red bars.

-• The most important buildings associated with the Washington capital city are located in a cross-shaped park called the National Mall.
-The whole park is administered by the United States National Park Service.
+24. The most important buildings associated with Washington’s capital city are in a cross-shaped park called the National Mall, which the United States National Park Service administers.

 The Washington DC White House viewed across a manicured lawn